stoner is a package to help with various tasks involving

 The minimum and maximum ages, cohorts and years above are implying that this group should provide ages 0-99 inclusive, for calendar years 2000-2100.
 The 99 year olds in 2000 were born in 1901, so this is the minimum cohort, whereas the maximum cohort will be the last year in which people were born, which will be the 0-year olds in 2100.

-table.
-Stoner cannot currently add new countries, but the country
+country table.
+Stoner cannot currently add new countries,

-column of the burden_outcome` table.
-Stoner cannot currently add new burden outcomes.
+burden_outcome` table.
+Stoner cannot currently add new burden

 scenario table